Channels are one of Slack’s core features and the best way to organise teams around a common goal.

-Some might say discussing non-work activities is counterproductive, but social channels allow employees to get to know each other better, share their knowledge and expertise, and help build a wider sense of camaraderie and cohesion on teams.
+Some might say that discussing non-work activities is counterproductive, but social channels allow employees to get to know each other better, share their knowledge and expertise and help to build a wider sense of camaraderie and cohesion on teams.

 Optionally, you might want to set aside a prefix of

 #fun- in your naming conventions for these kinds of channels, to make the intentions of those spaces clear.

 Channels bring it all together